-Step 4: Ask about fever and any related symptom.
-If fever is present, refer the child to the CHOStep 5: Ask about cough and fast/difficult breathing.
+- Step 4: Ask for fever and any related symptom.
+If fever is present, refer the child to the CHO - Step 5: Ask for cough and fast/difficult breathing.
 If any symptoms are present, refer the child to the CHO

-Step 6: Ask about diarrhoea.
+Step 6: Ask for diarrhoea.
 Diarrhoea may be known by different names in different parts of Ghana.
 The parent/caregiver may not know what you mean by "diarrhoea," but she may recognize the illness by a local dialect.
 You may find the following description helpful: